Travel Respite Program

 Our Travelers take a break from what life with cancer has become with doctor visits, surgery, tests and treatment.
 Through a unique gift of time together, they create priceless magical, memorable moments, experience immeasurable joy amidst devastating crisis, confront cancer hardships together and find emotional healing, hope and happiness during an uncertain and tumultuous time.

-In the Travel Respite Program, our program coordinators work closely with each family to ensure it has a meaningful experience.
+In the Travel Respite Program, our program coordinators work closely with each family to ensure a meaningful experience.
 Currently, FPS is exclusively working with our travel partner, Woodloch Resorts, and nominated families are invited to spend five nights/six days at this safe, top-rated family destination.
 The outcomes from the Woodloch experience demonstrate the impact respite has on the family’s well-being.
 With Woodloch’s assistance, FPS continues to tailor the respite to each family’s unique, pressing needs as identified by the nominating health professional.

 After the travel respite experience, FPS offers continued ancillary support during their cancer journey.
 Read more about these services on our “Support Beyond the Respite” page.
 Together, we help families recognize it is love, not cancer that defines them.

 Therapeutic Benefits of Respite

 Cancer touches every aspect of a family’s life.
 Thus, the benefits of respite span across all platforms related to emotional, psycho-social, physical, spiritual and financial health.
 Our graph below captures the essence of all these benefits, and as FPS covers all respite travel costs, no family has the financial burden to shoulder for the experience.
 At Woodloch, families are able to participate in specific activities exclusive to FPS families which address these benefits.
 Such activities include mediation and chair yoga, cupcake wars, art therapy, nature walks and team building activities sure to delight and develop family communication.
 To learn more about our outcomes, visit our website Impact page.